xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.BAR**(**bar\_num, menu, command**, subcommand)

-Bar\_num    is the number of a menu bar containing the menu or command about which you want information.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of a menu bar containing the menu or command about which you want information.
 Bar\_num can be the number of a built-in menu bar or the number returned by a previously run ADD.BAR function.
 For a list of the ID numbers for Microsoft Excel's built-in menu bars, see ADD.COMMAND.

-Menu    is the menu on which the command resides or the menu whose name or position you want.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;is the menu on which the command resides or the menu whose name or position you want.
 Menu can be the name of the menu as text or the number of the menu.
 Menus are numbered starting with 1 from the left of the menu bar.

-Command    is the command or submenu whose name or number you want returned.
+Command&nbsp;&nbsp;&nbsp;&nbsp;is the command or submenu whose name or number you want returned.
 Command can be the name of the command from the menu as text, in which case the number is returned, or the number of the command from the menu, in which case the name is returned.
 Commands are numbered starting with 1 from the top of the menu.
 If command is 0, the name or position number of the menu is returned.
 If an ellipsis (...) follows a command name, such as the Open... command on the File menu, then you must include the ellipsis when referring to that command.
 See the following examples.

-Subcommand    returns the name (if number is used for subcommand) or position (if name is used for subcommand) of a command on a submenu.
+Subcommand&nbsp;&nbsp;&nbsp;&nbsp;returns the name (if number is used for subcommand) or position (if name is used for subcommand) of a command on a submenu.
 If the command argument refers to an empty submenu, or is a command instead of a submenu, then using subcommand returns \#N/A.

 **Remarks**